ternaris/marv-robotics/docs/migrate/index.rst

 MARV now supports offloading the delivery of files to nginx.
 In case you are not using nginx as reverse-proxy, yet, you should seriously consider to change that now.
 See :ref:`cfg_marv_reverse_proxy` and :ref:`deploy_nginx`.

 MARV now supports access control lists (ACLs).
 The default ACL requires authentication to read anything, tag and comment; and only members of the group admin may discard datasets.
 For users of the Enterprise Edition this corresponds to the same behaviour as before.
-The :func:`marv_webapi.acls.public` closely resembles the previous Community Edition default, apart from requiring admin group membership to discard datasets.
-See :ref:`cfg_marv_acl` to change the effective ACL.

 .. _migrate-18.03: